 - Are you having hormonal or drug-related side effects or chronic pain and medical concerns?

-As a couples, relationship and marriage therapist, I spend a fair amount of time helping couples develop or reconnect to intimacy, address sexual concerns and address the need for more eroticism, excitement and passion.
-In my practice, sex therapy is exclusively talk therapy and under no circumstances does sex therapy involve sexual touch or any inappropriate touch between therapist and client or between clients.
-During sex therapy sessions, we addresses psychological concerns, physical sexual problems, and when ready, we explore desires, fantasies and needs.
+As a couples, relationship and marriage therapist, I spend a fair amount of time helping couples develop or reconnect to intimacy, address sexual concerns and explore the need for more eroticism, excitement and passion.
+In my practice, sex therapy is exclusively "talk therapy" and under no circumstances does sex therapy involve sexual touch or any inappropriate touch between therapist and client or between clients.
+During sex therapy sessions, we address psychological concerns, physical problems that contribute to lack of desire and arousal, and when ready, we explore creativity, fantasies and needs.

 How does one become a sex therapist?
-These professionals are licensed professionals such as a marriage and family therapist, psychologist, professional counselor or clinical social worker.
-Sex therapists have received post-graduate, specialized training beyond what these therapists receive during graduate training.
+These professionals are licensed professionals such as psychologists, clinical social workers, marriage and family therapists and professional counselors.
+Sex therapists have received post-graduate, specialized training beyond what therapists receive during graduate training.

 How can sex therapy help you?
-From relational issues to individual or shared concerns, a sex therapist can help you discover your individual erotic life and sexual identity and work through personal issues, inhibitions or past traumas that may be interfering with your erotic life.
+From relational issues to individual or shared concerns, a sex therapist can help you discover your erotic life, explore your sexual identity and work through personal issues, inhibitions or past traumas that may be interfering with your erotic life.